 Where: National Building Museum, 401 F Street NW, Washington, D.C.

-Why: The National Cherry Blossom Festival adds beauty and fragrance to our nation’s capital from March 20-April 13.
-It is not easy to predict the exact date when the flowers will be at their colorful peak, but Family Days is a terrific time to bring the kids.
-This two-day extravaganza features interactive art projects, music, performances, exploration of Japanese arts and design and much more, all free.
+Why: The National Cherry Blossom Festival adds beauty and fragrance to our nation’s capital every year.
+It is not easy to predict the exact date when the flowers will be at their colorful peak, but you can follow the Bloom Watch here.
+On March 24, head to the Saam Celebration to enjoy features interactive art projects, music, performances, exploration of Japanese arts and design and much more, all free.
 Capital Bikeshare is an easy way to traverse the city, with over 300 stations and 2,500 bicycles.

-Where to stay: The Embassy Row Hotel is offering a National Cherry Blossom Festival weekend rate starting at $206 per night.
+Where to stay: The Embassy Row Hotel is offering National Cherry Blossom Festival rate starting at $206 per night.
 It includes deluxe accommodations, all-day metro passes and breakfast.

 How to get there: Amtrak from Penn Station, with a 50% discount for passengers ages 2-15.
 Megabus is an economic alternative.